Find Affordable College Courses

 Our 2023 rankings named Purdue University - Main Campus the best value school in Indiana for family, consumer and human sciences students.
 Purdue is a very large public school located in the small city of West Lafayette.

-In-state tuition fees for undergraduate students at Purdue are $9,992 per year.
+The average tuition and fees for an in-state undergraduate at Purdue are $9,992 a year.
 The average amount in student loans that family, consumer and human sciences majors at Purdue take out is $18,492.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $272.

-Purdue did well in our overall quality rankings, too.
-It placed #3 on our Best Family, Consumer & Human Sciences Schools in Indiana list.
+Purdue also took the #3 spot in our Best Family, Consumer & Human Sciences Schools in Indiana rankings.

 Read full report on Family, Consumer & Human Sciences at Purdue University - Main Campus